viet34tqc/notebook/interview-questions.md

 - Why use React over vanilla JS
 - What is state
 - What is state management (context) and the library
+- Virtual DOM
+- What is rendering
+- Implicitly and Explicitly
+- Hooks and what they do
+- What are rules of hook